Moderate Gap

 Sentiment delta· Mostly positive

-Where this story began · r/tiktok
+Where this story began · r/u_minimarketuk

 Coverage Timeline